 K: Well, let’s talk about family continuity and legacy, which, obviously, play a big role for you.
 Even now, we are in your studio, which is your father’s studio at the same time.
 What does family mean for you and what place does it take in your artistic formation?

-I: I’ve been just talking to my friend today, that it’s of paramount importance to one to analyze one’s inner roots.
-Not just to reflect upon the way you sense the world, but to comprehend one’s own motives in one’s behavior and one’s worldview.
+I: I’ve just been talking to my friend today, that it’s of paramount importance to analyze one’s inner roots.
+Not just to reflect upon the way you sense the world, but to comprehend one’s own motives in one’s behavior and in one’s worldview.
 The research field is very wide, it's almost everything that surrounds us.

 It's your native language, the place where you live, your surroundings, your education, your family, your ancestors, your religion or non-religion.
 All these things combine to form your personality, a broad socio-cultural context, and in it, of course, a big role is played by my father, who in any case passed on his genes to me, and I believe that not only the chemical component is passed on, but also some psychological peculiarities, character traits.
-They influenced me a lot in terms of aesthetics and all sorts of things.
-And that includes a passion for painting as something valuable in itself, the ability to appreciate and love painting outside of conceptual art, which I probably do to a lesser extent than he does, but it's still important to me.
+My parents influenced me a lot in terms of aesthetics and all sorts of things.
+And that includes a passion for painting as something that has value in itself, the ability to appreciate and love painting outside of conceptual art, which I probably do less than my father does, but it's still important to me.
 It's also about the relationship of color, composition, that is self-valuable in the inner aesthetic sense.